witnesschain/WitnessChainPolice/README.md

 ![View Evidence](images/viewevidence.png)

 From there, you can switch to the Approved tab and view the purchased evidence files, gaining access to the "clear" versions of the images.

+## Files and Folders

+The real code behind this app is in the `WitnessChainPolice` folder.
+Images and other assets used in the app are in `WitnessChainPolice/Assets.xcassets`.